sraashis/easytorch/README.md

 * **-p/--phase** [Required]
     * Which phase to run.
 Possible values are 'train', and 'test'.
 Train runs all training., validation, and test phase.
 Whereas, test phase only runs test phase.
 * **-data/--dataset_dir** [dataset]
     * base path of the dataset where data_dir, labels, masks, and splits are.
-Example, -data could be google_drive/folder/of/mine, or a local folder called dataset inside where we have:
-       - images, labels, mask, and splits directories
 * **-lim/--load-limit**
     * Specifies limit on dataset to load for debug purpose.
 Because sometimes we want to load, maybe 5 or 10, images to test the pipeline before we run full training.
 * **-log/--log_dir** [net_logs]